Discover the cuisine of the North Island and savour the wide range of tasty offerings featured on this culinary tour.

 Rotorua is known for bubbling mud pools, shooting geysers, and natural hot springs, as well as showcasing our fascinating Maori culture.
 From crystal-clear streams and magical forests to epic biking trails and explosive geysers.

-Steeped in history, and tear drop shaped, Lake Rotorua can only be described as magical.
-This crater lake, with geothermal activity surrounding it, is a space to unwind and welcome nature for all its beauty.
+Steeped in history and tear-drop shaped, Lake Rotorua can only be described as magical.
+With geothermal activity surrounding it, this crater lake is a space to unwind and welcome nature for all its beauty.
 Cruise to majestic Mokoia Island, in the heart of Lake Rotorua, where you'll discover an abundant wildlife sanctuary wrapped in Māori culture.

 The Waikato River, New Zealand's longest river, moves gracefully north from Lake Taupo.
-Just before the Huka Falls, it enters a shallow ravine of hard volcanic rock.
-The previously placid waters roar and rumble at great speed along the ravine before bursting into space out over Huka Falls to crash into the turbulent pool 11 metres below.
+Then, just before the Huka Falls, it enters a shallow ravine of hard volcanic rock.
+The previously placid waters roar and rumble at great speed along the gorge before bursting into space out over Huka Falls to crash into the turbulent pool 11 metres below.

-Lake Taupo, the largest Lake in this country and also the world’s largest volcanic crater, created in one giant explosion nearly two thousand years ago it darkened the sky’s in Europe and China.
+Lake Taupo, the largest Lake in this country and the world's largest volcanic crater was created in one giant explosion nearly two thousand years ago.
+It darkened the sky in Europe and China.
 Taupo is famous for its fishing and its trophy-sized trout.
-In the evening you have the option of boarding a luxury yacht for a scenic sunset cruise and dinner.
+In the evening, you have the option of boarding a luxury yacht for a scenic sunset cruise and dinner.
 You even have the option of doing a spot of fishing yourself!